Very ample line bundles on weighted projective spaces and weighted blowups: Small weights

 \end{proposition}

-\begin{proof} By \cref{thm:equal weights}\labelcref{itm:equal weights}, it suffices to prove the case where the weights are pairwise distinct.
-If $\max(\bm w) < 7$ holds, then the result follows from \cref{thm:small weights}.
+\begin{proof} By \cref{lem:simplification bubbles}\labelcref{itm:strongly}, it suffices to prove the case where the weights are pairwise distinct.
+If $\max(\bm w) < 7$, then the result follows from \cref{thm:small weights}.
 Otherwise, by \cref{thm:maximum all weights}, it suffices to note that for all integers $k \geq 7$, we have the following inequality:

 \end{proof}